 Is Vinegar Made From Petrochemicals?

 I have heard reports of some white vinegar brands possibly being made with petrochemicals.
 However, I found nothing authoritative or conclusive on the subject.
-I then read this informative article in The Washington Post.
-The conclusion I came to from this was that this potential misinformation may have been the result of some dubious marketing from Heinz in the States.
-Advertising activity that would possibly have been thrown out here in the UK by the Advertising Standards Agency.
+I then read this informative article in The Washington Post, about some pretty dubious marketing from Heinz in the States, that seems to have given rise to this potential misinformation.
+The conclusion I came to from this was that this is that vinegar does not tend to be made with petrochemicals, and advertising activity like this would possibly have been thrown out here in the UK by the Advertising Standards Agency.

 Heinz’s advertising activity around their vinegar would be like a toothpaste brand stating in their advertisements that they are microbead free, when in fact microbeads in toothpaste were banned three years ago.
 Inferring that others do use petrochemicals, when actually they don’t, certainly sows a seed of doubt and misinformation, and I can see where this doubt has come from.
 However, I will keep an open mind.
-If I find out otherwise I will certainly update here.
+If I find out otherwise I will certainly update here in future if I hear otherwise.

 What Is Vinegar’s Carbon Footprint?